GO toll system

 Find out in good time before your journey about the toll obligation in Austria and about the handling and function of the GO-Box.

-If you drive a multi-track motor vehicle over 3.5 tonnes maximum technically permissible laden mass, you must pay a mileage-based toll.
+- If you drive a multi-track motor vehicle over 3.5 tonnes maximum technically permissible laden mass, you must pay a mileage-based toll.
 We call this the GO toll or "HGV toll".
+Trucks, buses and heavy motorhomes pay GO tolls.
+For that, you need a GO-Box.
+Also possible: Use the Toll Collect OBU or an EETS on-board unit.

-If you drive a single or multi-track motor vehicle up to 3.5 tonnes maximum technically permissible laden mass, you must pay a time-based toll, also known as a “car toll” (vignette and route toll).
+You can find all information on this and the SelfCare portal on this website. - If you drive a single or multi-track motor vehicle up to 3.5 tonnes maximum technically permissible laden mass, you must pay a time-based toll, also known as a “car toll”.
+Cars, motorcycles and light motorhomes require a vignette.
+On certain sections, you must pay a section toll.

 You can find all the relevant information in the ASFINAG Toll Shop.